Perspective | Ron Rivera’s cancer fight is bigger than football. His example benefits us all.

 “I wanted to be there for the guys,” Rivera said.

-Rivera didn’t sign up for this, but that’s not the message he’ll deliver.
+Rivera didn’t sign up for this, but that’s not the message he will deliver.
 Not to his team.
 Not to the public.
 He knows he is a forward-facing figure whose example might impact someone.
 Maybe one of his players.
 Maybe one of the team’s fans.

 “I just don’t represent me,” Rivera said.
 “I represent all those folks, all those people that are afflicted, all those people who fight, all those people who have fought.
 I just feel honored.”

 He is displaying honor.
-The way Rivera moved Sunday — deliberately, with care — it left the obvious question: Is he pushing himself too hard?
+The way Rivera moved Sunday — deliberately, with care — left the obvious question: Is he pushing himself too hard?
 Should he step back?
 The answer: There are people who will tell him when enough is enough.

 “I will listen, too,” he said.

-When the game ended, Rivera walked slowly to midfield to exchange handshakes, then slower still through the end zone.
+When the game ended, Rivera walked slowly to midfield to exchange handshakes, then more slowly still through the end zone.
 At the edge of the tunnel, Kelly greeted him.
 There was no victory to celebrate.
-Washington has lost three straight.
-Kelly stuck out his hand to shake Rivera’s, because the victory was getting through the day.
+Kelly stuck out his hand to shake Rivera’s because the victory was getting through the day.

 There’s no film to break down here.
 What’s important is playing out in plain view.
 In dealing with the most significant physical challenge of his life, Ron Rivera is showing only dignity and strength, courage and grace.
 Right now, we need more of all four.